wizardsardine/liana/README.md

 sweep PSBT to the requested address with the specified feerate, filled with all available coins.

+#### Recovering a Liana wallet backup on another wallet

+You can always restore a Liana wallet backup using the Liana software.
+In the extremely unlikely scenario that you lose access to a Liana software (all copies of the binaries and source code are entirely wiped from the surface of the planet) or are otherwise unable to use it, we've got [a guide on how to recover a Liana wallet backup with Bitcoin Core 25.0 and above](doc/RECOVER.md).

 ### Reproducible builds

 Releases of Liana are reproducibly built.
 Linux binaries are also bootstrappable.
 See